 Contact our office at firstname.lastname@example.org today!
 We have the resources to contact your classmates and we can get the word out that your reunion year is coming up.
-Team up with a few of your fellow alumni to spread the word.
+Team up with a few of your fellow graduates to spread the word.

 Save the date, time and venue